chrissimpkins/commandlines/docs/README.rst

-The library supports application development with POSIX guideline compliant [*]_ command argument styles, the `GNU argument style extensions to the POSIX guidelines <https://www.gnu.org/prep/standards/standards.html#Command_002dLine-Interfaces>`__ (including long option syntax and variable position of options among arguments), and command suite applications that utilize subcommands to the executable.
+The library supports application development with POSIX guideline compliant [*]_ command argument styles, the `GNU argument style extensions to the POSIX guidelines <https://www.gnu.org/prep/standards/standards.html#Command_002dLine-Interfaces>`__ (including long option syntax and variable position of options among arguments), and command suite style application arguments that include one or more sub-commands to the executable.

 .. [*] with the exception of the short single option-argument definition syntax that does not include an intervening space character (e.g. ``-ofile``)